jw7123/princeton-orfe-project-2026/README.md

 output schema (`cross_mechanism/schema.py`, twelve columns documented below).
-A separate script (`cross_mechanism/harness/compare.py`) reads only those CSVs and produces all of the comparison tables and the consolidated report used in chapter 5 of the thesis.
+A separate script (`cross_mechanism/harness/compare.py`) reads only those CSVs and produces all of the comparison tables and the consolidated report used in chapter 5 of the project.

 This design is deliberate: it isolates mechanism-level claims from simulator-level implementation choices, and it makes it structurally easy